Conformité Européenne – CE mark EMC compliance for Europe

 CE EMC Compliance Testing for the European market

 Watch our CE mark product compliance for Europe video tutorial.
 Explanation of the CE mark, what does CE indicate and the process.

 Description of CE EMC compliance testing, approval & certification

 CE marking is mandatory for certain product groups within the European Economic Area (EEA).
 The EEA consists of 28 member states of the EU plus EFTA countries Iceland, Norway and Liechtenstein plus Switzerland and Turkey.
 The manufacturer of products made in the EEA and the importer of goods made in other countries must ensure that CE-marked goods conform.

 CE compliance requirements

 Electrical and electronic products sold in the European market must be CE marked.
 The application of the CE mark requires compliance with various European compliance directives.
 These directives depend on the type of product and construction.
-Applied EU Directives may include the following:
+As per our CE certification and approvals, video guide applied EU Directives may include the following:

 - Radio Equipment Directive (RED)